maelfabien/maelfabien.github.io/_posts/2019-8-4-gcps_9_proj.md

     nav: sidebar-sample
 ---

-In this lab, we will analyze data from a taxi business.
+In this project, we will analyze data from a taxi business.
 The aim of the lab is to :
 - Connect to a streaming data Topic in Cloud Pub/sub
 - Ingest streaming data with Cloud Dataflow
 - Load streaming data into BigQuery